cadapear/Vitraux-Visiteurs/README.md

 The way we fetch data should be delegated.
 Components or stores don't fetch data from server or other, they delegate such tasks to services.

 In our case, our services make **GET** requests to the hypertopic API.
 Our stores use services to retrieve their data.

+## App theme

+Vitraux Visiteur uses [material-ui](http://www.material-ui.com/) to implement Google's material design.
+You can customise the Material ui theme by changing the colors in **/src/config/theme.js**.

 ## Versioning